ligato/docs/docs/user-guide/concepts.md

 Reference: [etcd connector][etcd-plugin]

-[etcd](https://etcd.io/) is a distributed KV data store that provides data read/write capabilities.
-The machine hosting the KV data store is referred to as the `etcd server`.
-The recommended tool to manage etcd data is [etcdctl][etcdctl].
-The VPP agent must start with the kvdbsync plugin using the etcd connector.
+[etcd](https://etcd.io/) is a distributed KV data store.
+You can perform read/write operations against the etcd data store using [etcdctl][etcdctl].
+You must start the VPP agent with the kvdbsync plugin using the etcd connector.

 Here is an example of an etcd conf file defining the IP address and port number of the etcd server:
 ```